eddiesTime/sme_app/gfm_documentation.md

 void main() => Center(child: Text('Hello World'));
 ```

-*Code snippet 01: Declarative programming example*
+*Code snippet 01: Declarative Programming Example*

-*Code snippet 1* shows an example of Flutters declarative nature.
-As you
+*Code snippet 01* shows an example of Flutters declarative nature.
+As
-can see, a `main()` method is declared, which returns a `Center` widget,
+you can see, a `main()` method is declared, which returns a `Center`
-which holds a `Text` widget.
-These declarations are all you need to tell
+widget, which holds a `Text` widget.
+These declarations are all you need
-Flutter to build a text in the center of the screen.
-No specification of
+to tell Flutter to build a text in the center of the screen.
+No
-what it needs to do to get the text to the screen had to be written.
+specification of what it needs to do to get the text to the screen had
+to be written.

-I have mentioned Widgets a couple of times in the previous paragraph.
+I have mentioned widgets a couple of times in the previous paragraph.
 So
 let’s take a look at what widgets are in the next part.

-### It’s all Widgets
+### It’s All Widgets

 To explain what widgets are and their role in Flutter, I will reference
 the official Flutter documentation